 No configuration is required other than assigning the correct roles to users/groups to allow them to access the application data they need - this is explained in Configure authentication and roles using Keycloak - v.
 2.x.
 Access to the Dashboards is exactly as in v.
 1.x:

 Initial start-up with no applications

 When Console starts up and no applications have been created you will see error messages in the dashboard container log.
 You will also notice an error if you try to access the Dashboards (either Health or Engineering Dashboard).
 This is expected as Console will not create the database that Dashboard will use until an application has been analyzed and a snapshot generated.

 Once you have run an analysis and created a snapshot for an application these error messages will disappear.

 You can assign the same access roles to your users/groups as are provided in standalone CAST Dashboards - see User roles.
-These roles are defined directly in Keycloak and are provided out of the box and are explained in Step 2 in AIP Console - 2.x - Initial configuration:
+These roles are defined directly in Keycloak and are provided out of the box and are explained in Step 2 in Configure authentication and roles using Keycloak - v.
+2.x:

 Click to enlarge